 The Union Territory (UT) of Daman and Diu consists of two districts, namely Daman and Diu, situated on the western coast of India at about 700 km away from each other.
-There are more than 3,480 industrial units in the UT, around 89% of which lie in the micro and small-scale sector.
-Major industries present in the region are pharmaceuticals, plastics and texturizing units.

 Daman is on the mainland near the southern portion of Gujarat, with Vapi being the nearest railway station on Western Railway line.
 The major river of the region, Daman Ganga river, divides the district into two separate parts.
 The river Bhagwan runs along the northern border of the district whereas the river Kalem runs along the southern border.

-- Fish production worth more than USD 43 mn annually
+Fish production worth over $43 mn annually